 Just don’t overdo it.
 Berries do have natural sugar in them and high amounts of dietary fiber, which can be hard to digest.
 Some dogs will even eat cranberries.

 Stay away from cherries, which have pits.
-Avoid grapes.
+Avoid grapes as they are toxic!

 On that same note, avoid any pits or large seeds in fruits like peaches or nectarines.
 The flesh is good, but not the pits.

 Watch out, this one’s controversial …

 Can dogs eat peanut butter?
 We say no. Here’s why: